AbdulRahmanSilmy/traffic-net/scripts/README.md

-## Source Code Overview
+## Scripts Code Overview

-The `src` folder contains the main source code for Traffic-Net.
-Below is a table explaining the purpose of each file in the `src` folder:
+The `scripts` folder contains the main source code for Traffic-Net.
+Below is a table explaining the purpose of each file in the `sripts` folder:

 | File Name             | Description                                                                 |
 |-----------------------|-----------------------------------------------------------------------------|